irened123/BusEquityAnalysis/README.md

 This project analyzes MBTA bus performance using ridership and bus arrival/departure data from 2017 to 2024.
 In addition to exploring key questions—such as how ridership has recovered post-pandemic and which high-priority bus routes experience the most delays—we developed a machine learning model.

-The model aims to predict each route’s daily on-time percentage in September 2024 using historical delay trends, weather data, and calendar-based features.
+The model aims to predict each route’s daily on-time percentage in September 2024 using delay trends, weather data, and calendar-based features from January through August 2024.
 By understanding and forecasting these trends, transit agencies can make more informed decisions about scheduling, route planning, and equity-based service improvements.
 The project follows the complete data science lifecycle: data collection, cleaning, visualization, feature engineering, model training, and reproducibility.

 ---